 Larry Rachleff has been Music Director of the orchestral program since the fall of 1991, and under his leadership the Orchestras have reached new artistic levels, performing major works from the standard orchestral repertoire as well as giving several premieres of important new works and performing with the Shepherd School Opera.

-Works performed in recent seasons by the Chamber Orchestra include Ives: Three Places in New England; Mozart: Symphony No. 36, (Linz); Stravinsky: Danses concertantes; Brahms: Serenade No. 2 in A Major, Op.
-16; Messiaen: Oiseaux exotiques; Respighi: Trittico Botticelliano; and Schubert: Symphony No. 8 in B Minor (Unfinished).
+Works performed in recent seasons by the Chamber Orchestra include Ives: Three Places in New England; Stravinsky: Danses concertantes; Brahms: Serenade No. 2 in A Major, Op.
+16; Messiaen: Oiseaux exotiques; Respighi: Trittico Botticelliano; and symphonies of Mozart, Haydn, Beethoven, Schubert, Mendelssohn.